 Accommodation options along the Gibb are many and varied and include (but are not limited to) the following:

 APT Kimberley Wilderness Adventures (for Imintji Wilderness Camp)

 The Kalumburu Road travels 267 kilometres from the Gibb River Road junction north to the Kalumburu Aboriginal Community and provides access to the Kimberley coast from within the community.

 Accommodation and touring is available at Drysdale River Station, including flights over the Mitchell Falls, Prince Regent Nature Reserve & Prince Regent River and the Kings Cascades.
 Accommodation along the way is also available at Muranbabidi Wilderness Camp.

 Two permits are required prior to entry into the Kalumburu community.
 A permit is required to travel upon the section of the Kalumburu road identified as Aboriginal lands, and this can be obtained free of charge by contacting the Department of Indigenous Affairs on +61 8 9168 2550.
-Travellers will also need to purchase a Kalumburu Community entry permit from the Kununurra Visitor Centre or on arrival at the Kalumburu Community.
-(Conditions do apply).
+Travellers will also need to purchase a Kalumburu Community entry permit on arrival to the Kalumburu Community (conditions apply).

 Port Warrender Road/Mitchell Plateau

 This remote and rugged 115,000 hectare wilderness area boasts the spectacular Mitchell and Merton Falls, the Mitchell and King Edward Rivers and the Surveyor's Pool.
 It is also a significant Aboriginal heritage site.